Jim Greer: Recognition

-During Greer‘s political and business career he has received numerous awards and recognition‘s including the "Annual Leadership Award" from the republican womans network, the "State Leadership Award" from the Federation of Black Republicans, "Public Servant Of The Year" from the conference of Young Republicans.
-His community service and recognitions include serving as president of the Rotary Club, a board member of the Chamber of Commerce, Paul Harris Fellow and Business Person of the Year.
+During Greer's political and business career he has received numerous awards and recognition's including the "Annual Leadership Award" from the Republican Woman's Network, the "State Leadership Award" from the Federation of Black Republicans, "Public Servant Of The Year Award" from the conference of Young Republicans.
+Greer's expertise in marketing and business management practices along with his entrepreneurial successes have been frequently recognized.
+His community service and recognitions include serving as President of the Rotary Club, a board member of the Chamber of Commerce, a Paul Harris Fellow and Business Person of the Year.
 He is a supporter of various charities including Helpful Hands.
 He has been a regular guest on CNN, Fox News, CBS News with Katie Couric and has appeared on the "Morning Joe" show on MSNBC.

+Personal life

+Greer is a graduate of Cornell University's executive leadership program, the University of Central Florida's Institute of elected officials, and holds an honorary degree from Seminole State College.

+Greer resides in Seminole County, Florida and is married to Lisa Michelle Greer and they have five children.